temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

-Next, define an interface for the Product's properties, a Type to define states for the purchase, and a collection of Products:
+Next, define a TypeScript Interface for the Product's properties, a Type to define states for the purchase, and a collection of Products:

 <!--SNIPSTART typescript-next-oneclick-page-vars -->
 [app/page.tsx](https://github.com/temporalio/nextjs-temporal-one-click-template/blob/next-v2/app/page.tsx)